PSG, Inter Milan And Juventus Among Clubs Fined By UEFA For FFP Breaches - UrduPoint

 Qatar-owned French champions PSG were given the biggest fine of 10 million Euros ($10m) while Roma, AC Milan, Besiktas, Marseille and Monaco were also punished.

-The fines were dished out after analysis of the financial years from 2018 to 2022 by UEFA's Club Financial Conrol Body found they had all failed to comply with the "break-even requirement".
+The fines were dished out after analysis of the financial years from 2018 to 2022 by UEFA's Club Financial Control Body found they had all failed to comply with the "break-even requirement".

 However, UEFA said that clubs were only being asked to pay 15 percent of total agreed "financial contributions".